 All children should also be provided with appropriate outdoor clothing which is appropriate to the weather conditions.

 In order to be prepared for PE lessons children should also be provided with the following :-

 2) A change of shorts and T-shirt for indoor PE lessons.
 Tracksuit pants, T-shirt and jumper (no hoodies) are suitable for outdoor PE in colder weather.

-3) Year 4 and 5 will also need swimming kit including a towel, trunks for boys and a one piece swimming costume and swimming hat for girls.
+3) Year 4 will also need swimming kit including a towel, trunks for boys and a one piece swimming costume and swimming hat for girls.

 4) A bag to store their PE kit inside.

 All items of uniform MUST be labelled to avoid problems of lost property.
 Lost property bins are located by the exit doors in both phases.